pramoditagi/set-up-mac/README.md

-# Setting Up Your Mac for Development
+# Setting up your Mac for development

 This guide will walk you through setting up your Mac for software development.
 Whether you're a beginner or an experienced developer, these steps will help you get your environment ready for coding.